 Below are three common liability scenarios as well as information about how your liability insurance policy can help protect your business.

 Liability Scenario #1: Premises Liability and Negligence

-As a landlord, you have a duty to maintain a safe premises for residents, visitors and the general public.
+As a landlord, you have a duty to maintain safe premises for residents, visitors, and the general public.
 If you fail to do so, and someone is hurt or killed as a result, you can be held responsible.

 On the other hand, recklessly refusing to follow the measures above could lead to big actual punitive damages.
 For example, according to Nahon, Saharovich & Trotz, a jury awarded $12 million to a man who was injured when an apartment staircase collapsed.
 The lawsuit claimed the owner was negligent in maintaining the premises, and the award included $6 million in actual damages and $6 million in punitive damages.

 How General Liability Insurance Can Help (Coverage A)

 Coverage A of your general liability insurance policy protects you against bodily injury and property claims related to alleged negligence on your part.
 These acts may involve omission (a failure to do something you have a duty to do) or commission (doing something that involves negligence).
 For example, if you fail to fix a broken step or shovel snow from the walkways, you could be accused of negligent omission.

 If you are sued, your insurance policy has a duty to defend you.
 Your coverage will also cover any resulting damages up to your policy limits and according to your policy’s terms and exclusions.